Helena, Arkansas. A Tale Begins.

 Before he could be finished off in the dark and rolled into the river, the wounded man unexpectedly produced a pistol and shot the assailant closest to him several times in the middle of his body as he stood above him.
-He heard him scream in pain and fall away in horror at what had happened to him as he clutched at his belly, dropping his saber into the river.
-The other two were cursing at the first man for not completing what he had set out to do and laying them open to the tables being turned as they seemed likely to do in that narrow place.
-Fortunately, it was dark, and nothing could be clearly seen outside of the pool of light from the blazing torch that the second man foolishly still held, instead of dropping it after that first shot, and before the man on the ground might see clearly enough to do worse damage.
-They dare not shoot for fear of hitting one of their own on that narrow place, but the other man on the ground had no such concern after what had happened to him.
+He heard the man scream at the unimaginable pain before he fell away in horror at what had happened to him, clutching at his belly, dropping his saber into the river.
+The other two were cursing at the first man for not completing what he had set out to do, and laying them open to the tables being turned, as they seemed likely to do in that narrow place.
+Fortunately, it was dark, and nothing could be clearly seen outside of the pool of light from the blazing torch that the second man foolishly still held instead of dropping it after that first shot, and before the man on the ground might see clearly enough to do worse damage.
+They dared not shoot for fear of hitting one of their own on that narrow place, but the other man on the ground had no such concern after what had happened to him.
 Only his enemies were in front of him, and they were partially illuminated.

 He fired again and another of his attackers fell away with a cry, holding his arm, cursing at the pain of it, and wondering how best to escape.
 That man did drop the torch onto the wooden deck, but too late.
 They had not expected him to be armed.
 Everything they had hoped to do was suddenly not going as they had intended.